-A qualifying event is one whose result may affect the status of a winning competitor (e.g., by gaining points).
 An event is deemed to be qualifying when there has been at least one race in which a minimum of two crews have been placed.
 A crew is not placed if it has been disqualified or has been given a verdict of 'Not Rowed Out'.
-None of the following is a qualifying event:
+None of the following is a qualifying event.

-- a 'head' or 'bumping' race - a private match arranged solely between the clubs or competitors concerned - an event open only to members of one club, or solely to the clubs of one university or other selfcontained body - races limited to disabled competitors - a fun event generated on the day among existing competitors - an event held in 'playboats' or limited to competitors younger than J14, or handicap other than Masters or relay races - an event where competitors are allocated to crews on the day by the organisers - an event where special conditions apply and permission has been granted by the National Competition Committee - an event for mixed crews of men and women (see note to 4-1-9)
+- · a 'head' or 'bumping' race - a private match as defined in 1.2t arranged solely between the clubs or competitors concerned - an event open only to members of one club, or solely to the clubs of one university or other self-contained body - · races limited to disabled competitors - a fun event generated on the day among existing competitors - an event held in recreational boats, or limited to competitors J13 or younger, or handicap other than Masters or relay races - an event where competitors are allocated to crews on the day by the organisers - an event where special conditions apply and permission has been granted by the National Competition Committee - an event for mixed crews of men and women (see note to 4-1-9) - primary events as defined in Appendix B

-Any of the specific non-qualifying type of events listed above may have their entry conditions varied by local rules (see 2-1-4c and 6-1-8).
+Any of the specific non-qualifying type of events listed above may have their entry conditions varied by local rules (see 2-1-4c and 6-1-8)